Make a Decision (Now)

 If not, then where do we get this term that so many Christians hold on to so dearly?
 It has been discussed by philosophers and theologians since Christ arrived.
 Plato, Aristotle, Thomas Aquinas, Descartes and so many others have held up the idea of being able to make choices (without outside intervention) meeting our own interpretation.
 Along the way the words, “Free Will” became the term for mankind’s ability to choose the relationship they would have with God.
 These people worked with inductive and deductive reasoning and critical thinking.
 Their pamphlets, letters and books all included the conclusion that mankind had free will, the ability to decide his course of living.
 You must participate in making a decision.

 Let us start with Adam and Eve.
 Created beings they were given one rule; “do not eat of the fruit of the tree of knowledge” and if you do you will die.
-A rule with a consequence.
-Infers at the very least that a choice is available.
+A rule with a consequence; this infers at the very least that a choice is available.
 Otherwise, why the rule and why a consequence.
-Along with that we have the 10 Commandments given to God by Moses.
-More rules with consequences for violation.
+We have the 10 Commandments given to God by Moses; more rules with consequences for violation.
+Our Violation of God’s Rules is Sin

 “1 John 3:4 “Everyone who commits sin practices lawlessness; and sin is lawlessness.”